Mesquite, Texas Therapists

 An Overview of Mental Health in Mesquite Texas

 Finding a mental health professional you can easily relate to can be challenging regardless of what city you live in.
 Mesquite, Texas presents challenges just like any place in the U.S. The good news is that there are dozens of trained professionals in the Mesquite area ready and waiting to help guide you through the tough times.

 Known as the Rodeo Capital of Texas, Mesquite is a bustling suburb of nearly 144,000 residents.
-Located on the eastern edges of Dallas County, the city has been granted the title of Playful City USA five times in recent history, including 2017 due to its 76 parks and two recreational areas.
-There’s no shortage of things to do In Mesquite with downtown Dallas just minutes away, as well as near proximity to Lake Ray Hubbard and Love Field.
+Located on the eastern edges of Dallas County, the city has been granted the title of Playful City USA five times in recent history, including in 2017 due to its 76 parks and two recreational areas.
+There’s no shortage of things to do In Mesquite with downtown Dallas just minutes away, as well as proximity to Lake Ray Hubbard and Love Field.

 Mental Health Statistics for Mesquite

 A general sense of well-being and that everything is going to be fine, regardless of most circumstances are signs of excellent mental health.
-Unfortunately, 6 percent of the population have suffered a major depressive or anxiety episode in the past year.
+Unfortunately, 6 percent of the population has suffered a major depressive or anxiety episode in the past year.
 Additionally, more than 8 percent of the population aged 12 and older are classified as having substance abuse and co-occurring disorders in the past year.

 What Makes Mental Health Different in Mesquite?

 Mesquite is similar to the problems facing residents of any metropolis area such as Dallas.
 However, living in the outlying areas of such a big city can create stressors not found in the inner city areas.
-Long commute times, traffic, a similar cost of living while not earning as much are just some of the reasons people in Mesquite may experience mood disorders such as anxiety and depression.
+Long commute times, traffic, and a similar cost of living while not earning as much are just some of the reasons people in Mesquite may experience mood disorders such as anxiety and depression.

 - Studies show a parallel between financial stress and mental health issues.